rkuklik/rustcodex/README.md

 ## Usage

-`rustcodex` is a CLI tool with its interface documented obtained by running `rustcodex --help`.
+`rustcodex` is a CLI tool with its interface documented inline by running `rustcodex --help`.
 Following example demonstrates how to inline release build of this tool (including its source code) into python: